Fashion and Lifestyle Blogger

 More things to consider:

-• Visit your favourite store's windows.
+• Visit your favorite store's windows.

 • Have a hot bath.